 —Justin Martyr, First Apology, chapter 22.
 [See note 7]

 The question that should arise at this point is not why Justin attempted this defense, but why it didn’t work.
 Perhaps ancient pagan intellectuals understood, as modern Hindu intellectuals do, that their religious myths were myths.
-Perhaps they also understood Jesus Christ as a historic personage and were amused at the inclusion of an apparent mythical element in a historical narrative.
+Perhaps they also understood Jesus Christ as a historic personage and were amused (actually, they laughed out loud) the inclusion of an apparent mythical element in a historical narrative.
 In any event, Justin’s defense shows that the Virgin Birth was actually an impediment to pagans.
 It is clear from Irenaeus that his ancient contemporaries had a clear understanding of human reproduction that ruled out Virgin Births:

 For what great thing or what sign should have been in this, that a young woman conceiving by a man should bring forth—a thing which happens to all women that produce offspring?

 We also might explain the Virgin Birth as an attempt by canonical writers to give Jesus a heroic birth in the fine tradition of the Hebrew canon, but this theory also creates more problems than it solves.
 First, not all heroes in the Hebrew canon have irregular births: Moses did, but Joshua, David, and Solomon did not.
 Second, it introduces an element that even pagans found ridiculous in a historical account.
 While it may be true that the theme of an irregular birth is a literary feature of ancient hagiography, it seems more probable, in light of the fact that it is not an invariable feature, that people with irregular births tend to suffer from social stigma or family pressures that lead them to overachievement.
 In that case, the irregular birth narratives appear in hagiographies in order to interpret actual occurrences and to give us insight into the etiology of the heroic person’s character.